 Growing up in rural BC, Danielle is well acquainted with the challenges of living, working and training in the North.
 Working collaboratively and being innovative have led her to develop a large network of peers in multiple industry to improve delivery and access of information for rural health care.

-As the coordinator for RCME in the North, Danielle will be responsible for the implementation of the new RCME program for Northern Health communities.
+As the Liaison for RCME in the North, Danielle will be responsible for the implementation of the new RCME program for Northern Health communities.
 Supporting her love for education planning she will work with communities to develop a model and build policies and process that is reflective of community RCME needs.

 You can reach Danielle at Danielle.email@example.com